yuninxia/HPCToolkit/doc/src/users/faq.md

 When trying to use PC sampling to measure computation on an NVIDIA GPU, you may encounter the following error: 'function `cuptiActivityEnableContext` failed with error `CUPTI_ERROR_UNKNOWN`'.

 For all versions of CUDA to date (through CUDA 11), NVIDIA's CUPTI library only supports PC sampling for only one process per GPU.
-If multiple MPI ranks in your application run CUDA on the same GPU, you may see this error.[^20] You have two alternatives:
+If multiple MPI ranks in your application run CUDA on the same GPU, you may see this error.
+You have two alternatives:

 1. Measure the execution in which multiple MPI ranks share a GPU using only `-e gpu=nvidia` without PC sampling.